OpenMDAO/OpenMDAO-Framework/docs/arch-doc/overview.rst

 projects, e.g., zope_.
 Parts of the framework that are decoupled and deemed useful on their own will be installable as individual :term:`eggs` like, for example, *zope.interface*.
-The framework namespace will also contain a standard library of open source plug-in components.
+The framework namespace will also contain a standard library of open source plugin components.
 A number of other components that are not open source, primarily wrappers for NASA analysis codes that cannot be released open source for various reasons, will be available as individual eggs.